TESTTLC/DECRYPT/README.md

-# app.theluxurybank.com
+# decryption.com

-Staking for Theluxurybank.com
+Staking for Decryption